run-ai/docs/docs/Administrator/tools/Launch-Workloads-using-Rancher-User-Interface.md

 ![mceclip2.png](img/mceclip2.png)
 * Expand Node Scheduling and on the bottom right select "show advanced options".
 Under "Scheduler" write "runai-scheduler"
 * On the bottom and select __show advanced options__.
-Expand labels and labels and add 2 labels, adding the name of the user and the name of the project as follows:
+Expand labels and labels and add 2 labels, adding the name of the user and the name of the Project as follows:

 ![mceclip3.png](img/mceclip3.png)